-A small percentage of veterans reported that they created their own opportunities to rebound from or overcome obstacles of their own making.
-For example, less than three percent of the veterans reported having a criminal conviction and consequently trouble gaining employment.
-So, while this is not a particularly common reason to follow a path to self-employment, it suggests that some of the employment challenges veteran entrepreneurs encounter are unrelated to their military service.
-In 2011-2012, eight percent of those incarcerated (excluding military prisons and jails) were veterans.8 That percentage has declined since 2004.
+wn opportunities to rebound from or over A small perce eterans rep at they crea acles of their own making. eterans reported having a criminal conviction at le. less tha percent of the gaining employ vhile this articularly o ason to follow a path to self-employment.

+of those incarcerated (excluding military prisons and jails) were veterans.8 That percentage has declined since 2004.
 Still, once veterans are released from prison, many struggle with employment because of their criminal record, similar to civilians.